JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/spell_checking.md

 - `SpellcheckingStrategy.TEXT_TOKENIZER` for simple text elements.
 - `SpellcheckingStrategy.EMPTY_TOKENIZER` for elements that don't require checking.
-- `myCommentTokenizer` field for comments.
+- `myCommentTokenizer` for comments.
-- `myXmlAttributeTokenizer` field for XML attributes.
+- `myXmlAttributeTokenizer` for XML attributes.

 However, there are situations where only fragments of the PSI element are textual content.
 In these cases, `tokenize()` can take care of extracting the correct text-ranges and feed them sequentially into the `TokenConsumer`.
-If elements in your language require such special handling, then define a tokenizer by deriving from `Tokenizer` and implement `tokenize()` which describes the logic you need.
+If elements in your language require such special handling, then define a tokenizer by deriving from `Tokenizer` and implement `tokenize()` with the logic you need.

 **Example:**
 [`MethodNameTokenizerJava`](%gh-ic%/java/java-impl/src/com/intellij/spellchecker/MethodNameTokenizerJava.java)